duanemcguire/duaneblog/content/blog/grandpa-henkel.md

 I'm glad that I was able to know him for those ten years in which our lives crossed.

 By the way, his Elgin pocket watch still works fine, though usually it stays in my dresser drawer.
 And I don't own a wrist watch either.
-I just use the clock on my cell phone, it's always in my pocket!\[fbcomments\]
+I just use the clock on my cell phone, it's always in my pocket!